West Virginia Entrepreneurship – Your Gateway to Financial Freedom and Business Success

 Why These Counties Are Attractive for Entrepreneurs

-- Microbusiness ≠ High-growth Startup: A high number of microbusinesses per capita is a good sign for small-scale entrepreneurship, but doesn’t always mean there’s a lot of venture-backed, high-growth startups.
+Microbusiness ≠ high-growth startup.
+A high count of microbusinesses is excellent for small-scale entrepreneurship, but it doesn’t automatically mean a strong venture-funded startup scene.

-- For Low Cost + Growth Potential: Hardy County could be a smart bet — especially with its improving infrastructure and pro-local-business attitude.
+Hardy County can be a smart bet if you want lower overhead with improving infrastructure and a pro-local-business environment (as referenced).